 - Finally, use the Fill Handle to fill up the cells below.

-- As a result, we will see the cells are filled with the items we enlisted in the code.
+- As a result, we will see that using VBA code the cells are filled with the items we enlisted in the code.

 How to AutoFill Series of Numbers in Excel